 Jody and Johnny’s meeting at the University of Nebraska in the late 1940s was the start of a relationship that would define much of her early adult life.
 Johnny, with his charm and wit, was already showing signs of the charisma that would make him a household name.
 Jody, with her intelligence and poise, caught his eye, and their relationship quickly blossomed.

-Their courtship was filled with the optimism of post-war America.
+Their relationship developed during the hopeful period following World War II.
 They shared dreams, attended campus events, and grew closer as they navigated their young lives together.
 In 1949, they decided to marry in a ceremony held in North Platte, Nebraska.
 The wedding was a reflection of their Midwestern roots—simple, heartfelt, and filled with love.
 At the time, neither could have predicted how their lives would change as Johnny’s career took off.

 Marriage to Johnny Carson

-The early years of Jody and Johnny’s marriage were marked by the struggles of a young couple trying to make ends meet.
+In the early years of their marriage, Jody and Johnny faced typical challenges of a young couple establishing their lives.
 Johnny was working hard to establish himself in radio and television, while Jody provided unwavering support.
 She managed their home, cared for their three sons—Christopher, Cory, and Richard—and stood by Johnny as he pursued his dreams.

 Challenges in Marriage

-Johnny’s rise to fame was both a blessing and a curse for their marriage.
+Johnny’s increasing fame brought both opportunities and strains to their marriage.
 As he became a household name, the pressures of his career and the temptations of Hollywood began to take their toll.
 Reports of Johnny’s infidelities surfaced, adding another layer of difficulty to their already strained relationship.
-Jody, who had been a devoted wife and mother, found herself navigating the pain of betrayal while trying to protect her family from the public eye.
+Jody, who had been a devoted wife and mother, found herself coping with the challenges of infidelity while trying to protect her family from the public eye.

 In 1963, after 14 years of marriage, Jody and Johnny decided to divorce.
 The decision was a difficult one, but it marked the beginning of a new chapter in Jody’s life.
 She would no longer be defined by her role as Johnny Carson’s wife.
 Instead, she would focus on rebuilding her life and providing a stable environment for her children.